Caretaking vs Caregiving: What you need to know

 featured image

-Caretaking vs Caregiving: What’s the difference?
+Caretaking vs Caregiving: Unraveling the Differences

 Caregiving means giving love and attention with pure intentions.
 Good caregivers know that caring for and protecting others is more than just being there and trying to fix their problems.
 Caregivers, first and foremost, know how to balance their loved one’s autonomy with their efforts to provide optimal care.

+Caregivers tend to be attuned to the needs of others, often putting those needs before their own lives.
+Yet, they must also be mindful not to attract needy people who may take advantage of their kindness.
 A good caregiver respects the limits that the person in need puts forward and knows when to stop or continue offering help for their greater good.
 Caregivers also can empathize and understand their “patients” as a result of the desire of helping the person who requires aid.

-You will know you're a good caregiver if you:
+You will know you're a good caregiver if you

 • Have patience: Being patient implies recognizing that plans may change, issues could arise, things may not go as expected, and that the person receiving care may sometimes show hesitancy or resistance.